thuhinkumar/EZMaps/README.md

 * Display easy-to-follow driving instructions to get from one point to another
 * Dark Mode
 * Tutorial Integration
+* Display notable points of interest such as restaurants, schools, hospitals, coffee shops, stores, and many more

 ## Visuals
 | Easy To Use Interface |